storyblok/nuxtjs-multilanguage-website/README.md

-# A Nuxtjs Website using Storyblok
+# A Nuxtjs Website using Storyblok - An Amazing Multilanguage Website

 > Sample Nuxt.js project/webstie built with Storyblok as CMS